supersabbath/online-shop/README.md

 **Some (main) features**:
 - Search products using keyword and/or category
-- Ability to filter and sort products
+- Ability to filter and sort products by price
-- Users can add products to shopping cart (also has checkout page, which can be accessed when logged in).
+- Users can add products to shopping cart

 # How to use